WP-API/client-js/README.md

  * status
 ```

+### Localizing the API Schema
+The client will accept and use a localized schema as part of the `wpApiSettings` object.
+The Schema is currently not passed by default; instead the client makes an ajax request to the API to load the Schema, then caches it in the browser's session storage (if available).
+Activating the client-js plugin with `SCRIPT_DEBUG` enabled uses a localized Schema.
+Check the [client-js example](https://github.com/WP-API/client-js/blob/master/client-js.php) or this branch which [attempts to only localize the schema once per client](https://github.com/WP-API/client-js/compare/features/only-localize-schma-once?expand=1).

 ### Waiting for the client to load
 Client startup is asynchronous.
 If the api schema is localized, the client can start immediately; if not the client makes an ajax request to load the schema.
 The client exposes a load promise for provide a reliable wait to wait for client to be ready: